Can We Predict Performance of Large Models across Vision-Language Tasks?: Introduction

 \section{Introduction}

+Large vision-language models (LVLMs) have shown remarkable performance across a wide range of multimodal tasks~\citep{llava_v1,llava_1_5,wang2024qwen2,bai2025qwen2_5,lu2024deepseek,internvl_1_5,gpt4,gemini15}.
+However, due to their large scale and versatility, evaluating these models leads to high cost.

-It is expensive to evaluate large vision-language models (LVLMs).
-First, large-scale models result in significant computational or API calling costs and memory usage.
-Additionally, since a single LVLM can handle a wide range of tasks, comprehensively understanding model performance on different tasks becomes more challenging.
-As a result, hundreds of benchmarks have been proposed to assess the strengths and weaknesses of LVLMs~\citep{li2024survey}. \citet{lmms_eval} report that it takes hundreds of hours to evaluate one model on around 50 tasks in LMMs-Eval, and evaluation even exceeds 1,400 hours on models of 100B parameters or more.
+First, large-scale models result in significant computational and memory costs.
+Second, since a single LVLM can handle various tasks, hundreds of benchmarks have been proposed to comprehensively assess the strengths and weaknesses of models~\citep{li2024survey,seed2,fu2023mme}.
+Last, increase in model size, the development of video LVLMs~\citep{bai2025qwen2_5}, and test-time scaling~\cite{O1} techniques further raise evaluation cost.
+In our estimation, evaluating a 7B model on 50 benchmarks takes around 20 hours on one A100 GPU, and even three times longer when using test-time scaling or on video benchmarks~\citep{videomme,longvideobench} (Details in \secref{asec:eval_cost}).

 Fortunately, we have already observed performance scores from some of these models on some tasks, for instance, from the official reports of released models and datasets.
 For new models, scores can also be readily obtained with limited compute by running on a small number of tasks.
 If these observed scores can be used to predict unknown ones, we could avoid unnecessary evaluations and effectively reduce costs.
-Recent works~\citep{tinybenchmarks,lmms_eval} require running the same model on the same task to predict model performance, and most of them ignore the potential of leveraging observed performance data from other models or tasks.
+Recent works~\citep{tinybenchmarks,lmms_eval} require running the same model on the same task to predict model performance, and most of them ignore the potential of observed performance data from other models or tasks.

 In this study, we propose a new framework for predicting unknown performance scores based on observed ones from other LVLMs or tasks.
 We first formulate this as a matrix completion problem.
 Specifically, we construct a sparse performance matrix $\bsR$ where each entry $R_{mn}$ represents the performance score of the $m$-th model on the $n$-th dataset.
 By applying probabilistic matrix factorization (PMF) with Markov chain Monte Carlo (MCMC), we can predict unknown performance scores based on observed entries in the matrix.
 A summary of the framework is shown in \figref{fig:framework}.